Tunneling effect of fermions in silicene through potential barrier

 A significant solution is also needed for the limited lifetime of silicene, which is caused by both its structural instability and the possibility of oxidation from exposure to the environment \cite {Solonenko}.
 These challenges prevent there from being a widely used method for synthesising silicene.
-However, some intriguing approaches have been made, such as the passivation \cite{Ritter} or encapsulation \cite{Tao} processes, which benefit electronic applications, like the fabrication of field-effect transistors.
-Numerous laboratories are currently engaged in a furious battle to develop a new production process and an electrically insulating substrate that may preserve the basic electronic properties of silicene while keeping its buckled geometry.
-Indeed, silicene-based FETs working at room temperature have just recently been created, which addresses the long-standing issues of oxidation and thermodynamic instability and represents a substantial step towards practical applications of silicene \cite{Akinwande}.
-It has already been proven that silicene field-effect transistors (FETs) can display ambipolar behaviour with carrier mobilities of about 100 cm$^{2}$/Vs at room temperature \cite{Tao}.
+However, some intriguing approaches have been made, such as the passivation \cite{Ritter} or encapsulation \cite{Tao} processes, which benefit electronic applications, like the fabrication of {FETs}.
+Silicene-based FETs working at room temperature have just recently been created, which addresses the long-standing issues of oxidation and thermodynamic instability and represents a substantial step toward practical applications of silicene \cite{Akinwande}.
+It has already been proven that silicene FETs can display ambipolar behavior with mobility of carriers of 100 cm$^{2}$/Vs at room temperature \cite{Tao}.
 This has given silicene new possibilities for use in functional device applications.